Jon Gould

 Jon Jewell Gould (born May 7, 1953 – September 17, 1986) was an American studio executive and producer.
-He worked at Paramount Pictures as the director of marketing administration and then the vice president of corporate communications before becoming a film producer.
+He held senior roles at Paramount Pictures, including director of marketing administration and vice president of corporate communications, before transitioning into film production.

-Gould was a companion of the artist Andy Warhol from 1981 to 1985.
-Following Gould's death from AIDS in 1986, his collection of Warhol's work was shown at the Brattleboro Museum and Art Center in 2004.
+Gould was also the companion of Pop artist Andy Warhol from 1981 to 1985.
+Following his death from AIDS in 1986, his collection of Warhol's works was exhibited at the Brattleboro Museum and Art Center in 2004.

 Early life and education

-Jon Jewell Gould was born in Amesbury, Massachusetts on May 7, 1953.
+Jon Jewell Gould was born in Amesbury, Massachusetts, on May 7, 1953.
 He was born into a prominent Yankee family that has owned a 900-acre dairy farm and estate since the 1700s.
 Through his mother, Harriet H. Gould (née Woodsom), he was related to Nathaniel Currier of Currier and Ives fame.

 He had a twin brother, Jay Gould, who worked with their father, Robert P. "Bud" Gould, in the Gould Insurance Company family business.
 He is now a restaurateur and investor.

 Gould graduated from Amesbury High School in 1971.
 After graduating from New England College in 1975, he enrolled in the publishing program at Harvard University's Harvard Radcliffe Institute.